dedis/apir-code/README.md

 ## Go client
 The binary of the Go client is available at XYZ.
-The code for the client is available at [cmd/grpc/client/interactive](cmd/grpc/client/interactive) and can be installed from source using `go get`.
+The code for the client is available at [cmd/grpc/client/interactive](cmd/grpc/client/interactive) and can be installed from source using `go install`.

 ## Website frontend
 This website is a frontened for the Keyd client introduced above.